abbas-nikbakht/Reinforcement-Learning/Environments/README.md

 In this game, we play with the environment using the keyboard directions (up, down, left, and right) and try to reach our goal, which is the green house.

+You can use the "New Episode" button to proceed to the next episode and start the game over.

 ---

 ## 📌 Overview